epigen/spilterlize_integrate/README.md

   - [CQN](https://bioconductor.org/packages/release/bioc/html/cqn.html) (Conditional Quantile Normalization) corrects for a covariate (e.g., GC-content) and feature-length biases (e.g., gene length).
 The QR fit of the covariate and feature-length are provided as plots (`normCQN_QRfit.png`).
   - [VOOM](https://rdrr.io/bioc/limma/man/voom.html) (Mean-Variance Modeling at the Observational Level) from the package limma estimates the mean-variance relationship of the log counts and generates a precision weight for each observation.
 The Mean-Variance trend plot is provided (`normVOOM_mean_variance_trend.png`).
   - All normalization outputs are log2-normalized.
-- Integrate (`*_reComBat.csv`)
+- Integrate (`*_integrated.csv`)
-  - The data can be integrated using the [reComBat](https://github.com/BorgwardtLab/reComBat) method, which requires log-normalized data.
+  - The data can be integrated using the [limma's removeBatchEffect](https://rdrr.io/bioc/limma/man/removeBatchEffect.html) function, which requires log-normalized data as input.
   - This method adjusts for batch effects and unwanted sources of variation while trying to retain desired sources of variation e.g., biological variability.
   - This is particularly useful when combining data from different experiments or sequencing runs.
   - Use as few variables as possible for the (un)wanted parameters, as they often correlate (e.g., sequencing statistics) and can dilute the model's predictive/corrective power across multiple variables.
+The effects are assumed to be additive.
    - For unwanted sources of variation, start with the strongest confounder; this is often sufficient.
-   - For wanted sources of variation, combine all relevant metadata into a single column (e.g., `condition`) and use only this.
+   - For desired sources of variation, combine all relevant metadata into a single column (e.g., `condition`) and use only this.
-  - Note: Due to a [reComBat bug](https://github.com/BorgwardtLab/reComBat/issues/3), a numerical confounder can only be corrected if at least one categorical confounder is also declared.
-    - Using the same variable for both `batch` and `categorical confounder` parameters can cause opposite batch effects.
-    - We recommend addressing the numerical confounder in downstream analyses, such as within a differential analysis model.
+   - Note: Output is not intended to be used for linear modelling.
+For linear modelling, it is better to include the covariates in the linear model.
+The output provides intuition how the downstream analyses such as linear modeling using limma given the same design, "see" the data.
+The output should be used e.g., for unsupervised analyses.
 - Highly Variable Feature Selection (`*_HVF.csv`)
   - The top percentage of the most variable features is selected based on the binned normalized dispersion of each feature adapted from [Zheng (2017) Nature Communications](https://doi.org/10.1038/ncomms14049).
   - These HVFs are often the most informative for downstream analyses such as clustering or differential expression, but smaller effects of interest could be lost.
   - The selection is visualized by histograms before and after normalization, mean to normalized dispersion scatterplots, and a scatterplot of the ranked normalized dispersion always highlighting the selected features (`*_HVF_selection.png`).
 - Results (`{split}/*.csv`)
   - All transformed datasets are saved as CSV files and named by the applied methods, respectively.
-  - Example: `{split}/normCQN_reComBat_HVF.csv` implies that the respective data `{split}` was filtered, normalized using CQN, integrated with reComBat and subset to its HVFs.
+  - Example: `{split}/normCQN_integrated_HVF.csv` implies that the respective data `{split}` was filtered, normalized using CQN, integrated and subset to its HVFs.
 - Visualizations (`{split}/plots/`)
   - Next to the method-specific visualizations (e.g., for CQN, HVF selection), a **diagnostic figure** is provided for every generated dataset (`*.png`), consisting of the following plots:
     - Mean-Variance relationship of all features as a hexagonal heatmap of 2d bin counts.